 By 1886 there was an attempt on the life of Caamaño and a brief notice appeared about it in the New York Times mentioning also that Caamaño had escaped to Guayaquil and that after his arrival a disturbance occurred with some of his political opponents and that shouts of “Vive Alfaro” had been heard.

 Caamano’s term as president ended in 1888 and during the next seven years Ecuador was ruled by two “Progressive” presidents.
 The “Progressive” movement was an attempt within the conservative party to moderate the hard-lined “conservative” position; the “Progressives” formed a coalition with the “conservative” party.

-But in 1895, the “conservatives” revolted and the coalition split.
+But in 1895, during the presidency of Luis Cordero Crespo, the “conservatives” revolted and the coalition split.
 1 At this point the “Liberals” came together and seized their opportunity.
 They then called back Eloy Alfaro from Panama; eventually, he marched with his army on Quito and was soon established as President.
 Alfaro set to work seriously dismantling the human rights abuses of Garcia Moreno and called for a rewriting of the constitution.
 A. Kim Clark’s version of the story is: